swerik-project/scripts/branch_README.md

 # split prediction
 src/train_split_model.py trains a BERT model to predict which tokens to split a sequence on.
 This can predict multiple splits per sequence.
 Training, validation, and test data is stored in datasets/split_segments/.
 Currently the model tries to perform all types of splits (paragraphs, margins, titles, etc.) but performance is quite poor.
 Limiting the scope to the easier to classify splits might be a way to make the model useable.
 Since performance is unsatisfactory, there is no script to split segments in the corpus.

+# positional_features
+src/get_positional_features.py includes functions to get positional features from kblab and the xml file.
+Used to get data for models with positional features.

+Use get_elem_data() to return dict with both positional features that can be parsed from xml file and positional segment coordinates from kblab's alto files.